iranianpep/darksky/README.md

 }
 ```

-- To use the time machine
+- To use the time machine:
 ```
 try {
     $darksky = new Darksky('API_KEY', 'LAT', 'LONG');